 - A profile management solution that allows users to have their unique information persist in a virtual desktop environment.

-Ideal for mobile or remote work stations, VDI is a significant benefit to user desktop management, offering increased security, bring-your-own-device (BYOD) flexibility, and better image management.
+Ideal for mobile or remote workstations, VDI provides significant benefits to user desktop management, offering increased security, bring-your-own-device (BYOD) flexibility, and better image management.

 History of VDI